Surface Live Life Skis Review

 Pow-seeking Missles

 The capabilities of these skis in powder are amazing.
 The overall girth of these skis enables them to float extremely well.
 Add on top of that the rockered tip and tail and you’ve got a pow-slaying instrument on your hands.
 That said, the snow density does affect how well these ride.
 I found them to be the most responsive and capable in slightly heavier or settled untracked backcountry powder.
-In ultra-blower Utah pow, I felt like the rockered tail threw my balance off just slightly, but in most snow conditions that wasn’t a factor.
+In ultra-blower Utah pow, I felt like the rockered tail threw my balance off just slightly until I got the hang of it, but in most snow conditions that wasn’t a factor.

 Crud Busting